Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Linear near-optimal robust bilevel problem

 where $\bigvee_{i=1}^{N} \mathcal{C}_i$ is the disjunction (logical ``OR'') operator, expressing the constraint that at least one of the constraints $\mathcal{C}_i$ must be satisfied.
 These disjunctions are equivalent to indicator constraints \cite{Bonami2015}.\\

-This reformulation of bilinear constraints based on the polyhedral description of the $(\alpha,\beta)$ feasible space is similar to the Benders decomposition.
-Indeed in the near-optimal robust extended formulation, at least one of the vertices must satisfy a constraint (a disjunction) while Benders decomposition consists in satisfying a set of constraints for all extreme vertices and rays of the dual polyhedron (a constraint described with a universal quantifier).
+This reformulation of bilinear constraints based on the polyhedral description of the $(\alpha,\beta)$ feasible space is similar to the Benders decomposition\cite{rahmaniani2017benders}.
+Indeed, in the near-optimal robust extended formulation, at least one of the vertices must satisfy a constraint (a disjunction) while Benders decomposition consists in satisfying a set of constraints for all extreme vertices and rays of the dual polyhedron (a constraint described with a universal quantifier).
 Disjunctive constraints \eqref{eq:disjunctive} are equivalent to the following formulation, using set cover and SOS1 constraints:

-In conclusion, using disjunctive constraints over the extreme vertices of each dual polyhedron, and SOS1 constraints to linearize the complementarity constraints leads to an equivalent reformulation of Problem \eqref{prob:lintotal}.
+where $SOS1(a, b)$ expresses a SOS1-type constraint between the variables $a$ and $b$.
+In conclusion, using disjunctive constraints over the extreme vertices of each dual polyhedron and SOS1 constraints to linearize the complementarity constraints leads to an equivalent reformulation of Problem~\eqref{prob:lintotal}.
 The finite solution property holds even though the boundedness of the dual feasible set is not required.
 This single-level extended reformulation can be solved by any off-the-shelf MILP solver.
-Nevertheless, to decrease the computation time, we have designed a specific algorithm based on necessary conditions for the existence of a solution.
+We next illustrate the extended formulation on the following example.